What You Should Know Before Starting K-1 Visa Process

 Among the 9,518 K-1 fiancé(e) visas that failed to get approved in 2019 are common errors or deficiencies.
 Many rejected petitions do not clearly establish the required income threshold.
 A good many others are denied because the couple failed to show that their love relationship was real or that the applicants are on the right side of the law.

 Finally, the denial of a K-1 nonimmigrant visa could be due to an incomplete or incorrect filling out of the forms.
 That is why it can be so beneficial to have an experienced immigration attorney to thoroughly review the entire application package.

-With DYgreencard, you get an independent immigration lawyer who will answer your questions and review your entire K-1 application package for accuracy and completeness.
-Only after the lawyer has confirmed the readiness of your application package, DYgreencard will mail it to your doorstep for filing with USCIS.
+With DYgreencard, you get an immigration lawyer who will answer your questions and review your entire K-1 application package for accuracy and completeness.
+Only after the lawyer has confirmed the readiness of your application package, the application will be filed with USCIS.
 Learn more, or get started today.